5 More Founders and the Schools Their Gifts Established

 Vision.
 Generosity.
 High-minded principles.
 These are the hallmarks of the benefactors of the five schools featured in this article.

-In this article we examine five more remarkable private schools which were established with a vision and supported with munificence.
-The Phillips Family which established the Phillips Academies at Exeter and Andover back in the 18th century had the purest of motives in mind.
-They understood that a well-educated citizenry would ensure the future of the very young United States of America.
-"Above all, it is expected that the attention of instructors to the disposition of the minds and morals of the youth under their charge will exceed every other care; well considering that though goodness without knowledge is weak and feeble, yet knowledge without goodness is dangerous, and that both united form the noblest character, and lay the surest foundation of usefulness to mankind."
+"Above all, it is expected that the attention of instructors to the disposition of the minds and morals of the youth under their charge will exceed every other care, well considering that though goodness without knowledge is weak and feeble, yet knowledge without goodness is dangerous, and that both united form the noblest character, and lay the surest foundation of usefulness to mankind."
 Echols, Edward (1970).
 The Phillips Exeter Academy, A Pictorial History" Exeter Press

 What was taught in these early schools?
-Bear in mind that there were no schools in America when the colonists arrived.
-As a result, the early settlers did not have to follow traditions or laws governing the education of their children.
-Since freedom from religious oppression was the reason so many of the colonists had left England, they made sure that their religious teachings were the core of their academic curricula.
+Remember that there were no schools in America when the colonists arrived.
+As a result, the early settlers did not have to follow traditions or laws governing their children's education.
+Since freedom from religious oppression was why so many colonists had left England, they ensured their religious teachings were the core of their academic curricula.
 Also on the list of subjects were useful skills such as simple arithmetic and spelling.
-Schools ran year round.
+Schools ran year-round.

-The schools which these visionary benefactors started decades ago continue to serve young people today.
+The schools these visionary benefactors started decades ago continue to serve young people today.
 And they do it very well indeed.

 Phillips Andover Academy